-Securitized transactions and the consolidation of special-purpose entities
+Securitized Transactions and the Consolidation of Special-Purpose Entities

-Under Mexican Banking GAAP, as of January 1, 2009, securitized transactions must fulfill the requirements established in accounting criterion C-1 "Recognition and Derecognition of Financial Assets" in order to be considered a sale and transfer of assets.
-If such requirements are not met, the assets must remain on the balance sheet, together with the respective debt issuances.
+Under Mexican Banking GAAP, as of January 1, 2009, securitized transactions must fulfill the requirements established in accounting criterion C-1 "Recognition and derecognition of financial assets" in order to be considered a sale and transfer of assets.
+If this is not the case, these assets must remain on the balance sheet, together with the respective debt issuances and the effects on results based on this criterion.
 Furthermore, a company must consolidate a special-purpose entity (SPE) when the economic basis of the relationship between both entities shows that the SPE is controlled by the former.
-Also, all securitized transactions made before the effective date of criterion C-1, are not consolidated since this criterion was issued considering a prospective implementation.

-Under U.S. GAAP, the guidance surrounding derecognition financial assets is focused on an evaluation of control.
-In a transfer of financial assets (e.g. a securitization), an entity recognizes the financial and servicing assets it controls and the liabilities it has incurred, derecognizes financial assets when control has been surrendered, and derecognizes liabilities when extinguished.
+Under U.S. GAAP, ASC 860 Transfers and Servicing (previously SFAS No. 140 Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities a replacement of FASB Statement 125) provides accounting and reporting standards for transfers and servicing of financial assets and extinguishments of liabilities.
+The guidance focuses on control.
+Under that approach, after a transfer of financial assets (e.g. a securitization), an entity recognizes the financial and servicing assets it controls and the liabilities it has incurred, derecognizes financial assets when control has been surrendered, and derecognizes liabilities when extinguished.
+This Statement provides consistent standards for distinguishing transfers of financial assets that are sales from transfers that are secured borrowings.

 A transfer of financial assets in which the transferor surrenders control over those assets is accounted for as a sale to the extent that consideration other than beneficial interests in the transferred assets is received in exchange.
 The transferor has surrendered control over transferred assets if and only if all of the following conditions are met: